PrivacyGuard Identity Theft Protection

 The PrivacyGuard App

-- Provides a secure browser
+- Provides a secure browser and keyboard

 - Guards against phishing attacks

 - Ensures that nothing is sent to the cloud

 Now, another option instead of using PrivacyGuard’s app is to get a VPN, which totally encrypts web traffic as opposed to preventing phishing and malware.
 We recommend this over using PrivacyGuard’s app if you want to focus on digital security because PrivacyGuard’s app is more focused on identity protection.
 Otherwise, the app is pretty great, as evidenced by its 4.3 stars rating on the App Store and four-star rating on the Google Play store.
 Also, we tested it ourselves in our PrivacyGuard review and it met our high expectations when it comes to identity protection apps.